 The Dolly Parton Imagination Library is a unique book gifting program that mails a brand new, age-appropriate book to enrolled children every month from birth until five years of age.
 It is open to various communities in the USA, Canada and the UK.

-There are many bloggers who share great books for kids.
+There are many bloggers and online influencers who share great books for kids.
 Here are a few that hold at least 4 giveaways a year on their blog or through their newsletter.

 - I’ll start with myself!
 You have lots of opportunities to win free books throughout the year at Growing Book by Book.
-You will want to sign up for my FREE newsletter because I have a monthly book giveaway that is exclusively for newsletter subscribers too.
+You will want to sign up for my FREE newsletter because I have a monthly book giveaway that are exclusively for newsletter subscribers too.—>Sign up for the free Growing Book by Book Newsletter: CLICK HERE .
+Also, I host several giveaways on Instagram.
+Follow me there too.—->Follow Growing Book by Book on Instagram

-Here are other bloggers who also do giveaways.
+Here are other Instagram Influencers who also do giveaways.

 Attend or host a book swap.
 Families who have gently used books, that they no longer read, swap them for other books they would like to add to their libraries.
 If a family brings five books, they get to take five different books home.